Pack with care

 Place everything included in the shipment inside the parcel.
 Make the parcel an even shape and do not leave any flaps or protruding parts on your parcel.
 Use a sufficient amount of fixing materials, such as tape or string, to close the parcel.
 Leave enough space on the wrapping for the address label.

 If you are reusing packaging materials, check the parcel to ensure there are no previous address markings or related bar codes that may cause problems in Posti’s sorting services.

-Write your name, address and phone number, and the name, address and phone number of the recipient on the parcel.
+Write your name and address and the name and address of the recipient on the parcel.
 The Posti needs the sender’s information so that the parcel can be returned to the sender if the recipient does not pick it up.
-Address labels are now rarely used; you will only need to use an address label when sending parcels from the smallest Posti outlets.
+Address labels are now rarely used; you will only need to use an address label if you do not have a HELPOSTI code.

 Pack the product correctly for transport (use, for instance, cardboard, bubble wrap or paper as a filler) and mark the shipment clearly with stickers or tape if the product is fragile.
 Buying the Fragile supplementary service ensures the correct handling of the product.

 If the item is susceptible to leaking, send it as a fragile item.
 Send any liquids in a leak-proof container or bottle.
 Pack containers with large openings, such as buckets containing berries, in plastic bags.
 Tape or tie the bag so that it is waterproof.
 Pack containers holding liquid in a durable box and make sure they cannot move around in the box.
 The packaging must contain some type of absorbent filler to prevent any leaks from broken containers or bottles from spreading.
 We recommend the Fragile additional service for sending liquids.